ISR effects on loop corrections of a top pair-production at the ILC: Results and discussions

 \subsection{Photonic correction at two-loop order}

-As mentioned above, the structure function $H(s,x)$ are known up to two-loop order.
-All of above results are obtained using formulae including two-loop contributions.
-As also mentioned in previous subsection, a main contribution of the radiative corrections comes from the initial state photonic correction at the high energy region.
-Therefore, the ISR correction is important among many terms of the radiative corrections.
-If the two-loop contribution has a large fraction over the one-loop ones, one need to consider even higher-loop corrections for the future experiments.
+The structure function $H(s,x)$ given in (\ref{ISRLoop}) include two-loop effects.
+All of the aforementioned results were obtained using a full formula (\ref{ISRLoop}).
+As mentioned in the previous subsection, a main contribution of the radiative corrections comes from the initial state photonic-correction in the high energy region.
+Therefore, the ISR correction is one of many important terms of the radiative corrections associated with these energies.
+If the two-loop contribution has a significant fraction in the full correction, even higher-loop corrections must be considered in future experiments.
 The fraction of two-loop contribution over the one-loop one is defined as

-where $\sigma_{ISR}(1\rm{- loop})$ and $\sigma_{ISR}(2\rm{- loop})$ show the ISR corrected cross sections by the structure function with one-loop diagrams only and with both one- and two-loop diagrams, respectively.
-One can see in Fig.~\ref{fig4} that the two-loop contribution becomes larger according to increase the CM energy.
-It is still about $-5\%$ at the CM energy of $500$ GeV and reaches about $-10\%$ at the CM energy of $800$ GeV.
+where $\sigma^{(1)}_{ISR}$ shows the ISR corrected cross-sections using the structure function (\ref{ISRLoop}) and omitting $\delta_2$ and $\beta^2$ terms.
+Numerical results are shown in Figure~\ref{fig4}.
+The two-loop contribution is smaller than $0.4\%$ in the energy region between $400$ GeV to $800$ GeV as shown in Figure~\ref{fig4}.